TheRetroMike/Retro-Mike-Mining-Tools/README.md

 - Always set the power to the total system power
 - When using override, leave hashrate blank as it will be overwritten with what is defined in the WTM Override Endpoints

+### Donation / Dev Fee
+You can define a donation percentage that will be used to mine to the DEV Wallet.
+It's based on a 24-hour period.
+If you set it to 2%, then every 24 hours, it would mine to the dev wallet for approx. 29 minutes.
+It will use the same pool, overclocks, and custom flightsheet config that you may have in place to prevent any potential issues or pool hopping.

 ## Auto Exchanging
 Another powerful feature is the ability to have the application auto-exchange your mined crypto into the coins you wish to hold.
 If you are mining to an exchange, this is a great way to mine and exchange at minimal fees.
 The following exchanges are currently supported